erik-svensson/BlueWallet/README.md

 $ npm ci
 ```

-To run iOS app you also need to install Swift's project dependencies.
-You can use [CocoaPods](https://cocoapods.org/) to do that:
+To run iOS app you also need to install Swift project's dependencies:

 ```sh
 $ cd ios
 $ pod install
 ```

-## Running the app

-Before running:
+Before running you must:

 * Add firebase files:
     * For Android: `google-services.json` into directory `./android/app/`